The Dude of Food meets Off The Shelf catering and likes it!

 The Dude of Food’s cool cookbook review

 The Dude of Food knows wine and cooking enthusiasts will immediately realize that they have uncorked something truly magical with Karen MacNeil’s food book “Wine, Food & Friends”.
-This book sizzles with the culinary expertise of cooking light with the wine connoisseurship of Karen MacNeil.
-Award-winning author, lecturer, and television personality, Karen is a champion when it comes to knowledge of food and wine.
-Pair her zeal for the art of wine with more than 150 cooking light recipes and you have all the notes you need to reach new levels of gastronomical glory.
+This book sizzles with the culinary expertise of cooking light with the wine under the knowing connoisseurship of Karen MacNeil herself.
+Karen, an award-winning author, lecturer and television personality, knows food and wine.
+Pair her wine knowledge with more than 150 cooking light recipes and you have all the notes you need to reach new levels of cooking glory.
+Find a copy and give it a chance to make your chef skills shine.

 DownloadedFile